kharmabum/fototropik/_pages/hire-me.md

 ### Devops, debugging, and performance optimization

 - Reduce and simplify your project's dependency structure.
-- Add scripts to automate mundane tasks or set up continuous integration to speed up your build and release process.
+- Add scripts to automate mundane tasks and speed up your build and release process.
 - Diagnose performance bottlenecks, bugs, and crashes.
 - Optimize your existing code for speed, memory, and battery usage.